CrypticOwl5503/DA-323-Multimodal-Assignment/README.md

 Collected and processed datasets across image, text, audio, and structured weather data.
 Automated scripts used for scraping, recording, and preprocessing.

+## Task 2: Audio-Visual Matching for Projectile Motion Simulations

+Developed an approach to match audio tracks with their corresponding muted video simulations of a ball following projectile motion inside a 2D rectangular frame.
+Extracted visual features from the videos and acoustic features from the audio tracks to identify distinctive motion patterns and synchronize the two modalities.
+Generated a CSV file with the final matches, providing a solution for multimodal data alignment.

 ## Task 3: Flags & Anthems Analysis

 Analyzed national flags (visual features), anthems (text analysis), and their correlations.
 Explored multimodal relationships between color symbolism and cultural identity.